-To get scones to turn out flaky and nice, it’s necessary to be careful about how much milk you’re using.
+To get them to turn out flaky and nice, it’s necessary to be careful about how much milk you’re using.
 You want to use just enough of it to get the dough to stick together properly.

 It’s actually going to be best to try to use low-fat milk for this process, too.
-If you’ve used the right amount of milk or buttermilk, then you should notice that the dough will be a little crumbly.
+If you’ve used the right amount of milk or buttermilk, you should notice that the dough will be a little crumbly.

-If you’re using more than you need to, then it’ll be likely that the scones will come out hard.
+If you’re using more than you need to, it’ll be likely that the scones will come out hard.
 This makes them less pleasant to eat, and you’ll probably not want to try to finish them.

 3 – You Should Use Cold Ingredients

 Some people have reported that using room-temperature ingredients has caused problems with scones.
-When you’re making scones, it’s important to be able to keep the dough cold so that the butter that you’re using doesn’t melt.
+When you’re making them, it’s important to be able to keep the dough cold so that the butter that you’re using doesn’t melt.

 The butter will be less likely to melt if you make use of cold ingredients.
 This means using cold eggs, cold milk, and other cold ingredients.